lyokha/hl/README.md

 Universal PCRE-based terminal highlighter which is compatible with older 8-color and modern 256-color terminals.
-It consists of a Perl module *Term::Highlight* that is capable of inserting *ANSI terminal color escape sequences* at positions calculated for specified regular expressions and a Perl script *hl* that uses the module.
+It consists of a Perl module *Term::Highlight* that is capable of inserting *ANSI terminal color escape sequences* at positions calculated for specified regular expressions, and a Perl script *hl* that uses the module.

 Table of contents